 I’m actually exactly one week postpartum today.
 I know people like to see transformations from the starting point, and this will be mine.

 A Little Background

 If you’re new here, you might be wondering why all of this is such a big deal to me.
+Why a postpartum weight loss blog?
 I recommend reading more about the blog and me here if it interests you, but for now I’ll give you a short bit of info to help you understand why this fitness journey is so important:

 - I had severe postpartum depression after my daughter was born 4 years ago and I gained a TON of weight during this time.

 - My goal is to help new moms through healthy pregnancies and postpartum recovery, but I’m also wanting to support people who have struggled with mental health issues.
 With that in mind, I became a certified personal trainer in November 2017.